V4Fire/Client/src/components/friends/storage/README.md

 ### get

-Returns a value from the storage by the specified key.
+Returns a value from storage based on the specified key.

 ### set

-Saves a value to the storage by the specified key.
+Saves a value to storage using the specified key.

 ### remove

-Removes a value from the storage by the specified key.
+Removes a value from storage based on the specified key.